dbindel/sjtu-summer2018/web/syllabus.md

 ### Course work

-The course will be graded on the basis of weekly homework sets, posted each Monday and due on Friday.
+The course will be graded on the basis of homeworks of one to two problems that are posted each lecture and are due one week later.
-Students should also read the course notes and reply to a short set of (ungraded) questions on the reading before each lecture.
+Students should also read the course notes before each lecture.